notaryproject/notaryproject.dev/content/en/docs/v2/integrity-by-identity.md

 As content is imported into an internally shared registry (`registry.acme-rockets.io/upstream/products`), the content is security scanned.
 The results of the security scans are associated with the artifact.
 If the scanner doesn't block the content due to critical vulnerabilities, the artifact is stamped with approval by adding a *acme-rockets-internally-approved* signature.

-> **TODO:** Insert image of the net-monitor software with a wabbit-netowrks SBoM and Signature, then another with the scan results, signed and the approved Acme Rockets signature.
+> **TODO:** Insert image of the net-monitor software with a wabbit-networks SBoM and Signature, then another with the scan results, signed and the approved Acme Rockets signature.

 [docker-hub]:               https://hub.docker.com/
 [net-monitor-on-hub]:       https://hub.docker.com/r/wabbitnetworks/net-monitor